 The Company acquired a 100% interest in the Lac Pelletier property from Rambler in April 2021, located southwest of Rouyn Noranda, Québec, Canada in the Abitibi Greenstone Belt.
-Lac Pelletier is subject to a 1% NSR royalty to Glencore (formerly Xstrata and Falconbridge).
+Lac Pelletier is subject to a 1% NSR royalty to

+Glencore (formerly Xstrata and Falconbridge).
 Maritime allocated a value of \$1,764,869 to the Lac Pelletier exploration property upon acquisition.
 Lac Pelletier is an advanced exploration project located 1.5 km north of the Cadillac Larder Lake Fault adjacent to the historic Stadacona Mine and 8.0 km east of Yamana's Wasamac gold project, in the heart of the Abitibi greenstone belt.
 The project benefits from its proximity to infrastructure, extensive surface and underground diamond drilling and over 3,000 m of existing underground development.

-Subsequent to September 30, 2022, the Company sold a 1% NSR Royalty on its Lac Pelletier Property located in Quebec to Metalla Royalty & Streaming Ltd. for \$300,000.
+On October 5, 2022, the Company closed the sale a 1% NSR on its Lac Pelletier Property located in Québec to Metalla Royalty & Streaming Ltd. for cash consideration of \$300,000.
+Selling costs related to the transaction were \$5,558.
+The net proceeds of \$294,442 were credited against the Lac Pelletier mineral property.

-On May 11, 2022, Maritime announced the completion of a new mineral resource estimate for the Lac Pelletier gold project in Rouyn Noranda, Québec.
+On May 11, 2022, Maritime announced the completion of a mineral resource estimate for the Lac Pelletier gold project in Rouyn Noranda, Québec.
 The mineral resource estimate demonstrates an extensive gold resource suited for potential underground mining (See Press Release dated May 11, 2022 on the Company's website and on SEDAR).